“The curious paradox is that when I accept myself just as I am, then I can change.” — Carl R. Rogers

 The desire to grow is natural.
 We start with the goal in mind.
 And we make “change” the priority.
 However, the key to change is understanding where you are now.
 You must learn about the starting place and accept it.

 Learning about yourself means understanding your fears.
-This starts with facing our basic existential fear of death.
-This does not mean using the counterfeit of the afterlife as an antidote.
+It starts with facing our basic existential fear of death.
+Facing it is much better than using the counterfeit of the afterlife as an antidote.
 Instead of covering up our fear of death with mythology, we must ask ourselves questions about the meaning of our life and legacy.

-Remember this important formula.
+Remember this vital formula.
 When I accept myself just as I am, then I can change.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia